-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the interrelationship between the process of photosynthesis and respiration To include the relationship between the raw materials and products of the two processes.
-M0.1, M0.3, M0.4, M3.4 (b) the structure of a chloroplast and the sites of the two main stages of photosynthesis The components of a chloroplast including outer membrane, lamellae, grana, thylakoid, stroma and DNA. (c) (i) the importance of photosynthetic pigments in photosynthesis To include reference to light harvesting systems and photosystems. (ii) practical investigations using thin layer chromatography (TLC) to separate photosynthetic pigments M0.1, M0.2, M1.1, M1.3, M2.2, M2.3, M2.4 PAG6 HSW4 (d) the light-dependent stage of photosynthesis To include how energy from light is harvested and used to drive the production of chemicals which can be used as a source of energy for other metabolic processes (ATP and reduced NADP) with reference to electron carriers and cyclic and non-cyclic photophosphorylation AND the role of water.
-HSW8 (e) the fixation of carbon dioxide and the light- independent stage of photosynthesis To include how the products of the light-dependent stage are used in the light-independent stage (Calvin cycle) to produce triose phosphate (TP) with reference to ribulose bisphosphate (RuBP), ribulose bisphosphate carboxylase (RuBisCO) and glycerate 3-phosphate (GP) - no other biochemical detail is required.
-HSW8 (f) the uses of triose phosphate (TP) To include the use of TP as a starting material for the synthesis of carbohydrates, lipids and amino acids AND the recycling of TP to regenerate the supply of RuBP.
+Learni ing outcomes Additional guidance ers should be able to demonstrate and their knowledge and understanding of: a) terrelationship between the process of synthesis and respiration To include the relationship between the raw materials and products of the two processes.
+M0.1, M0.3, M0.4, M3.4 b) ructure of a chloroplast and the sites of the nain stages of photosynthesis The components of a chloroplast including outer membrane, lamellae, grana, thylakoid, stroma and DNA. c) he importance of photosynthetic pigments n photosynthesis To include reference to light harvesting systems and photosystems.
+C practical investigations using thin layer hromatography (TLC) to separate photosynthetic pigments M0.1, M0.2, M1.1, M1.3, M2.2, M2.3, M2.4 PAG6 HSW4 d) the lig ht-dependent stage of photosynthesis To include how energy from light is harvested and used to drive the production of chemicals which ca be used as a source of energy for other metabolic processes (ATP and reduced NADP) with reference to electron carriers and cyclic and non-cyclic photophosphorylation AND the role of water.
+HSW8 e) ation of carbon dioxide and the light- endent stage of photosynthesis To include how the products of the light-dependent stage are used in the light-independent stage (Calvin cycle) to produce triose phosphate (TP) with reference to ribulose bisphosphate (RuBP), ribulose bisphosphate carboxylase (RuBisCO) and glycerate 3-phosphate (GP) - no other biochemical detail is required.
+HSW8 f) the us es of triose phosphate (TP) To include the use of TP as a starting material for th synthesis of carbohydrates, lipids and amino acids AND the recycling of TP to regenerate the supply of RuB the effect on the rate of photosynthesis, and on levels of GP, RuBP and TP, of changing carbon dioxide concentration, light intensity and temperature.